 Based on the list of identified legislation, department managers and senior staff assisted with a review of all the new potential bills of interest and provided their recommended position and priority for each.
-At this time, approximately 145 bills are currently tracked, though only bills that may initiate action by the District at this time, i.e., those recommended as priority 1 or 2, are presented.
+Of the 2,741 bills reviewed for 2023, staff is tracking 145 bills, though only bills that may initiate action by the District at this time, i.e., those recommended as priority 1 or 2, are presented.
 Of the list of bills included in Attachment 1, no bills are recommended as priority 1 and 13 bills as priority 2; two of which are federal legislation.
+One bill, AB 68, is of great interest, however, this bill is slated to be a two-year bill to allow time for legislative discussions and appropriate amendments.
+If this bill continues to move forward next year, the District may consider elevating its priority to a 1 in 2024.
 As the legislative session progresses, each bill may change (sometimes substantially), which would warrant further consideration concurrent with Board Policy 1.11.